Recruitment Metrics That Matter: How to Measure Hiring Success in 2025

 5. Offer Acceptance Rate

 Offer Acceptance Rate measures the effectiveness of your offer stage by calculating the percentage of job offers that candidates accept relative to those extended.
-This metric provides direct insight into the attractiveness of your proposals and the competitiveness of your position within the market.
+The graphic below shows how to calculate it:

 Why It Matters: